fingent/Xenops/README.md

 ![database](https://raw.githubusercontent.com/fingent/xenops/master/lib/doc/codescreens/model.png)

-Here we are using the sql server database and mssql node module included here.
+Here we are using the sql server database and mssql node module included here and it is seperated from ORM module.

+Based on the code you can get an idea of how to use different database engines inside our framework.

 ## Moving forward
  In the future we want our framework to include cool features like
- - ORM development
+ - Test framework addition
  - Secure api development